Estelope/Pizza-shop-sim/README.md

   Code: const myPizza = new Pizza("anchovies", "pineapple");
   Expected Output: Error ("Invalid input for toppings.
 An array is expected.");

-  Test:"When inputting a Pizza's toppings it should take words as the input, no numbers or special characters"
+  Test:"When inputting a Pizza's toppings it should take only words within the array, no numbers or special characters"
   Code: const myPizza = new Pizza(["anchovies", "pin5apple"]);
   Expected Output: Error ("Invalid input for toppings.
 Only letters are allowed.");